 Attend a Festival

-The Lunar New Year kicks off in mid-January and involves many events around Oahu celebrating the beginning of the Chinese New Year with traditional performances, lion dances, and fireworks.
+The Lunar New Year kicks off in mid-January and there are many events around Oahu that celebrate the beginning of the Chinese New Year with traditional performances, lion dances, and fireworks.
 Events can be found at the Chinatown Cultural Plaza, as well as local shopping centers Royal Hawaiian Center and International Marketplace.

-For lovers of craft beer, the Hawaii Beer Festival in late January is a dream come true.
+For lovers of craft beer, the Hawaii Beer Festival in late January is a must.
 The monthly Mele Hali’a (“To Recall Fondly”) event at the Waikiki Beach Walk is not to be missed, with live music and local performers sharing the traditions of Hawaii.

 Every year in February, Honolulu hosts its own version of the legendary Mardi Gras celebration with block parties, live music, and a costume contest.
 Celebrate Fat Tuesday with a Hawaiian twist!